-3) Effect of Relay Decoding Error: Fig 10 shows the BLER versus E_b/N_0 performance for our r_1 -VNC method in the presence of first phase decoding errors during the source-torelay transmissions, where the destination receiver uses $\mathbb{I} =$ 20 iterations.
-As discussed before, regardless of the specific first phase transceivers used, the source-to-relay transmissions result in potential decoding errors at the relay, which we characterize by assuming a Bit Error Probability (BEP) of P_e .
-It can be seen in Fig 10 that the ultimate BLER performance substantially degrades at $P_e = 0.01$, as denoted by the square legend.
+3) Effect of Relay Decoding Error: The bottom of Fig 5 shows the BLER versus E_b/N_0 performance for our r_1 -VNC method in the presence of first phase decoding errors according to the Bit Error Probability (BEP) of P_e during the source-to-relay transmissions, where the destination receiver uses 20 iterations.
+We observed that the ultimate BLER performance substantially degrades at $P_e = 0.01$, as denoted by the square legend.
 At $P_e = 0.001$, the BLER performance degrades only gently and it performs similarly to the CNC method.
-At $P_e =$ 0.0001, only a marginal performance degradation is observed.
+At $P_e = 0.0001$, only a marginal performance degradation is observed.
 These investigations suggest that if a powerful channel code is employed for the first phase transmission, the second phase transmissions may be safely activated.
-This is usually true for MSC, where the multiple sources are typically in each other's close proximity.
-On the other hand, when the instantaneous source-to-relay channel is severely faded, countermeasures for mitigating the effects of the relays' decoding errors have to be invoked [23].

-VI.
-CONCLUSION
+V. CONCLUSION